Wales and England's North

 1st Overnight St Davids

 Sept 10: The medieval Kingdom of Dyfed is just another name for St Davids Peninsula.
 While here we will find the time to linger in and around St Davids Cathedral and the charming village of St Davids.
-Perhaps as the day wanes we will have the opportunity to be present at Choral Evensong.
 Adjacent to the cathedral stand the magnificent ruins of the medieval Bishops Palace.
 St Davids Cathedral has been the dominant presence in this area since the 12th century and was a popular pilgrimage destination throughout the Middle Ages.
 And just above the town (within walking distance) we can visit St Non’s Holy Well and St. Non’s Chapel, a tiny jewel of a church overlooking St Bride’s Bay.
 The view is breathtaking.
+And as the day wanes we will have the opportunity to attend Choral Evensong in the cathedral.

 2nd Overnight St Davids

 Sept 11: Having left charming St. David's behind, this our last morning we shall head toward the capitol of Wales.
 Cardiff has blossomed into one of the most inviting cities of Britain and known as one of the major scenic beauty spots of South Wales.
 This lovely city can boast of its charming arcades, castle, and of course its well-known architecturally beautiful National Museum.
-And although we have a long journey back toward Heathrow Airport, we hope to take the time to visit the well-known Llandaff cathedral, standing on one of the oldest Christian sites in Britain.
+And although we have a long journey back toward Heathrow Airport, we hope to take the time to visit Llandaff cathedral, the seat of the bishop of Llandaff, and standing on one of the oldest Christian sites in Britain.

 Overnight near Heathrow Airport